-The point on the supply curve at which an enterprise earns only normal profit is called the break even point of the enterprise.
-The point of minimum average cost at which the supply curve cuts the Long Run Average Cost Curve (LRAC) – in short run, Short Run Average Curve (SAC) curve is therefore the break-even point of an enterprise.
+The point on the supply curve at which an enterprise earns only normal profit is known as the break-even point of the enterprise.
+The point of minimum average cost at which the supply curve cuts the long-run average cost curve (LRAC).

 In the short-run, the short run average curve (SAC) curve is, therefore, the break-even point of an enterprise.